jonasgaigr/jonasgaigr/README.md

 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
+- 👯 I’m looking to collaborate on evaluating the
 - ⚡ Fun fact: ...
 -->